AfriSplash-Remotely/Afrisplash-Backend/deployment/README.md

 ```
 terraform get
 ```

 - In the terminal run the following command to see any changes that are required for you infrastructure
 ```
 terraform plan -var-file ./config/dev.tfvars
 ```

-- Run the command below t
+- Run the command below to format terraform files
 ```
 terraform fmt